slackapi/bolt-js/README.md

 // Listen for an action from a block element (buttons, menus, etc) app.action(actionId, fn);
-// Listen for dialog submission, message action, or legacy action app.action({ callback_id: callbackId }, fn);
+// Listen for dialog submission, message shortcut, or legacy action app.action({ callback_id: callbackId }, fn);

+// Listen for a global shortcut app.shortcut(callbackId, fn);

 // Listen for a slash command
 app.command(commandName, fn);